 The School of Engineering, the College of Arts and Science, and the Vanderbilt University Medical Center are collectively involved in exploring the human body at nanoscale, developing new ways to control light using nanoscale optics, and working with nanoscience computation and modeling.
 Other projects range from model-integrated computing to environmental remediation, from disease detection to jet-powered artificial limbs, and from software engineering to microelectronics.

 The Vanderbilt community

-Your first year at Vanderbilt will be a chance to experience life at The Martha Rivers Ingram Commons.
-This freshman living/learning community, based on the Oxford-Cambridge model, consists of 10 residence halls surrounding a main dining and student center.
-Faculty, including the Dean of The Ingram Commons and her family, live at The Ingram Commons, facilitating easy and meaningful interactions between students and professors.
+Your first year at Vanderbilt will be a chance to experience life on The Martha Rivers Ingram Commons.
+This living/learning community, based on the Oxford-Cambridge model, consists of 10 residence halls surrounding a main dining and student center.
+Faculty, including the Dean of The Ingram Commons and her family, live on The Ingram Commons, facilitating easy and meaningful interactions between students and professors.

-Vanderbilt attracts students from across the country and around the world and sits on a 330-acre campus designated a national arboretum.
+Vanderbilt attracts students from across the country and around the world and sits on a 330-acre campus designated an arboretum.
 Our active campus life, stellar academics, and urban setting work to maintain a high retention rate, as 97% of first-year students return for sophomore year.

 Vanderbilt offers students unique and meaningful opportunities within the structure of an academically rigorous institution to discover who they are, who they may become, and how they might contribute to their communities in the future.